-Things to consider before mounting the TV on the wall
+Things to consider before mounting your Samsung TV on the wall

-Getting your TV up on the wall gives you more space, a better view, and keeps it out of reach of children and pets.
-But before you begin, you may be wondering: where is the best place to mount the TV, how high should I mount my TV, what types of mounts work with my TV, what size screws or bolts do I need, can I buy replacement screws, and finally, how do I mount my TV?
-Find the answer to all of the above and more.
+Getting your TV or gaming screen up on the wall gives you more space, a better view, and keeps it out of reach of children or pets.
+But before you begin, you may be wondering: where is the best place to mount my TV, what mounts, bolts, or screws work with my Odyssey Ark, where can I buy replacement screws, and finally... how do I mount my TV?
+We'll help you find the answer to all of the above and more.
 You can visit Samsung's accessories page to purchase wall mounts or Samsung Parts to purchase replacement screws.

 Where to mount the TV

 These days, TVs are in almost every room in the house.
 Choosing whether to mount the TV or leave it on its stand is going to depend on the room and personal preference.
 Keep these factors in mind as you make your decision.

-To calculate the proper viewing distance, take your TV's size and divide by .55.
-For instance, the recommended distance to sit away from a 60 inch TV would be 109 inches.
-If you have less space than that, you'd want a smaller TV.
+To calculate the proper viewing distance, take your TV's size and divide it by .55.
+For instance, the recommended distance to sit away from a 60-inch TV would be 109 inches.
+If you have less space than that, you'll want a smaller TV.
 In cramped environments, bigger is not always better.

 Your TV is heavy, and the wall you choose for mounting must be able to support it.
 Your wall mount should be attached to a stud.
 In most cases, this won't be a problem, but depending on the house, you may find that the space between studs makes it difficult to mount a TV.
 If you don't attach the mount to a stud, you can use drywall anchors (toggle bolts), but you need to make sure the wall can hold the weight of the TV.

 Mounting your TV above a fireplace

-You can mount your TV over the fireplace, but you may not want to, unless you never use the fireplace.
-Your primary concern will be the heat: Samsung TVs should never exceed 104 degrees Fahrenheit.
-Before you even think of mounting a TV above your fireplace, light a fire and check the temperature first.
+We do not recommend mounting your TV over a fireplace.
+Your primary concern will be the heat; Samsung TVs should never exceed 104°F. Before you even think of mounting a TV above your fireplace, light a fire and check the temperature first.